JadeEmm/Encode-AI-GPT-Course/Lesson-02/README.md

     - Tokens are converted into **embeddings**
     - Embeddings are numerical vectors
     - They capture **semantic meaning** of words
+    - The embedding vector and the positional encoding are summed, and the sum is passed to the self-attention layer.
+By adding the positional encoding, the word order information is preserved and thus the relevance of the position of the word in the sentence is maintained.
   - **Transformer Block**:
     - Processes and transforms input data
     - Each block includes: